-I need tops.
+But I do need tops.
 Badly.
 I have 5, but one is flannel and one is a little too much on the vintage side to wear to work.
-Boo!
 So I decided to do a 7/7 challenge, like Mena did on the SW, only I would do it with tops instead of dresses.
-I kick-started it with Colette Patterns new free pattern, "Sorbetto".
+I kicked it off with Colette Patterns new free pattern, "Sorbetto".
 This is actually also my first time sewing with a Colette Pattern!

 Can you tell I'm in love with it?
-It is reminiscent of a simple edwardian shirtwaist with the center pleat detail, but my colors and the drape of the linen fabric made mine feel more late 1920s/early 1930s, so I styled it to that era (I need a longer chain of pearls).
+It is reminiscent of a simple late edwardian/early flapper shirtwaist with the center pleat detail.

 Pattern: Colette Patterns' "Sorbetto" $0